-When your home hits the market and the showing requests start rolling in, keeping things in tip-top shape can make you feel less like a seller and more like a circus leader.
-But don’t sweat the small stuff!
-We’ve got 4 cleaning cheats that’ll help you keep your space sparkling and show-ready on a moment’s notice (and help you keep your sanity throughout the selling process, too!)
+When your home hits the market and the showing requests start rolling in, keeping things in tip-top shape can be daunting.
+But, don’t sweat the small stuff!
+We’ve got 4 cleaning hacks that’ll keep your space sparkling and show-ready on a moment’s notice!

 Lean on Your Littlest Helpers

 Have kids?
 Pets?
 Both?
 If so, it’s hard to keep your home clean enough for your own liking, let alone for strangers who might be interested in buying it.
 And, while the four-legged housemates may not be much help, your kids can be!
 Engage them in the showing prep process and, parents?
 Make it fun!

 Get oversized organization bins (and let them pick out their own patterns), label them with their names, and make a contest of cleaning up before showings.
 For every showing your kids help clean up for, let them earn “points” toward something for their rooms in your new home (like wall art or some fun, new printed bedsheets).
 This way, they’ll be helping tidy up while also getting excited about the transition to their new space.

 The last thing a potential buyer wants is to step inside for a sneak peek at your home… and, instead, get a sneak peek at your dirty laundry.
 So, don’t throw heaps of soiled, wrinkly clothes in your bedroom closets, thinking buyers won’t see them.
 They will (because who’s not scoping out closet sizes when house hunting?!)

 Instead, stash them out of sight (and out of buyers’ minds) where they’ll eventually wind up anyway… the washing machine!
 Most buyers won’t lift the lid, and you’ll spare them seeing your personal items on display in a wide-open laundry basket.